thehans/MiSTer_Filters/README.md

 ## On to the filters!!

-Currently there are two general classes of filter that the script generates:
+Currently there are three general classes of filter that the script generates:

 # "Bi-Smooth" interpolation